 Password protected PDFs usually have two passwords, and owner and user password.
-When the user password is set to empty, PDF readers will open the file automatically and marked it as "(SECURED)".
-While not as reliable as a digital signature, this indicates that whoever set the password approved of the file at that time.
-When the user password is set, the document cannot be viewed without the password.
+When the user password is set to empty, PDF readers will open the file automatically and mark it as "(SECURED)".
+Password security can also request certain restrictions on the PDF, but anyone can remove these restrictions if they have either the owner or user password.
+Passwords mainly present a barrier for casual users.